bdanmo/randomNumber/README.md

 randomNumber('boof', 6) // returns an error: one of the values provided was not a number randomNumber('', '') // same as above

+The js file is packaged with a simple HTML file for testing in the browser with the dev console, but feel free to take just the js file or copy and paste the function to use in your program.